iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Fix - Restored functionality of the custom WooCommerce tickets email subject line (props to @ilardo for surfacing this bug in the forums) [99755]
 * Fix - Corrected a number of wrongly declared textdomains (thanks to @websource for drawing our attention to this)
 * Fix - Make sure the sales page does not trigger any error when `get_current_screen` does not return an object (thanks to @artistinformatici for report this problem in our forums) [101881]
-* Fix - Prevented a fatal error that would sometimes arise when viewing events with EDD tickets [95402]
+* Fix - Prevented a fatal error that would sometimes arise when viewing events with Easy Digital Downloads tickets [95402]
 * Tweak - Modified WooCommerce ticket inputs so that they are disabled when viewed by unauthenticated users, when a requirement for users to login before purchasing is in effect [96464]
 * Tweak - Added caching to `get_orders_by_status` call to avoid unnecessarily repeated queries [99161]
 * Tweak - Fixed harmless (but annoying) PHP notice that would sometimes arise when tickets were in the same WooCommerce cart as non-ticket products (thanks @liblogger for reporting this one!)
 [94170]